-- We will consider any request for this policy to be made available in an alternative format or language.
-Please note that the College may charge for this.
-Please contact: Head of Marketing - We review our policies regularly to update them and to ensure that they are accessible and fair to all.
-We welcome suggestions for improving the accessibility or fairness of this policy. - All our policies are subject to equality impact assessments.
-We are always keen to hear from anyone who wishes to contribute to these impact assessments.
-Please contact: Chief Operating Officer
+- We will consider any request for this policy to be made available in an alternative format or language please contact Head of Marketing - We review our policies regularly to update them and to ensure that they are accessible and fair to all.
+We welcome suggestions for improving the accessibility or fairness of this policy.